Wealth tax: Belgium

-The Act of 7 February 2018, which is effectively a "wealth tax", announced an annual tax on securities accounts that imposes a 0.15% annual tax on financial instruments kept in securities accounts that are worth more than €500,000 per account holder.
+The Act of 7 February 2018, which is effectively a "wealth tax", introduced an annual tax on securities accounts, imposing a 0.15% tax on financial instruments held in accounts with a value exceeding €500,000 per account holder.
 The first taxable period started on 10 March 2018 and ended (at the latest on) 30 September 2018, for which the tax had to be paid by 30 August 2019.
 The second taxable period runs from 1 October 2018 to 30 September 2019.
 In October 2019, the Belgian Constitutional Court issued a decision annulling this tax on securities accounts, with effect as of 1 October 2019.

-However, Belgium now re-introduced the annual tax on securities accounts law with some modifications in February 2021.
-The Belgian Parliament adopted the adjusted tax on securities accounts law applicable from 26 February 2021, with the first reference period ending on 30 September 2021.
-A solidarity tax of 0.15% is now applicable on securities accounts that reach or exceed €1,000,000 without regard to the number of accountholders, and the tax amount is limited to 10% of the difference between the taxable base and the threshold of €1,000,000.
+Belgium reintroduced the annual tax on securities accounts law, with some modifications, in February 2021.
+The Belgian Parliament adopted the amended law on the tax on securities accounts, which took effect on 26 February 2021, with the first reference period ending on 30 September 2021.
+A solidarity tax of 0.15% is now applicable to securities accounts that reach or exceed €1,000,000, regardless of the number of account holders, and the tax amount is limited to 10% of the difference between the taxable base and the €1,000,000 threshold.

 Bolivia

-In December 2020, the Bolivian socialist government of President Luis Arce approved a wealth tax on resident and non-resident individuals with a net fortune of over 30 million Bolivian Boliviano.
-The tax is progressive with tax rates in the range of 1.4% to 2.4% and includes both domestic and foreign assets.
-The tax went into effect from 2020 onwards.
+In December 2020, the Bolivian socialist government of President Luis Arce approved a wealth tax on resident and non-resident individuals with a net fortune exceeding 30 million Bolivianos.
+The tax is progressive, with tax rates ranging from 1.4% to 2.4%, and it applies to both domestic and foreign assets.
+The tax took effect in 2020.

 Colombia

 On 1 January 2019, the Senate passed a tax reform bill that includes a lower corporate tax rate, a new tax rate for financial corporations, and a new wealth tax.
 For the years 2019, 2020, and 2021, the new wealth (equity) tax has been set at 1% for Colombian-resident individuals' worldwide net worth, and 1% for non-resident individuals on Colombian properties only, such as real estate, yachts, artwork, vessels, ships, and other assets with a net equity of at least COP5 billion.
 Shares in Colombian firms, accounts receivable from Colombian debtors, some portfolio assets, and financial lease agreements are all exempt from the tax.
 Following the COVID-19 pandemic, the richest Colombians will face higher taxes on wages, dividends, and properties, as well as a one-time "solidarity levy" on high incomes.
-All of which is part of a new bill that was sent to congress in April 2021.
+All of which is part of a new bill that was sent to Congress in April 2021.
 The bill aims to collect about 25 trillion pesos a year through new taxes and budget restraints, equating to 2.2 percent of GDP.